-The most efficient form of giving, if you are a tax-payer and because St John’s is a registered charity, is through a donation that attracts tax relief.
+Which ever way you choose, the most efficient form of giving, if you are a tax-payer and because St John’s is a registered charity, is through a donation that attracts tax relief (i.e. Gift Aid declaration).
 This will allow the parish to reclaim the tax that you have paid, increasing your donation by a further 25%.
 Higher rate tax-payers may also receive tax relief for charitable giving.
 All donations are treated in strict confidence.

-If you wish to start giving by Standing Order you can download the form here which has all the information to enable you set it up via your online banking or to send on to your Bank.
+To start giving by Standing Order download the form here which has all the information to enable you set it up via your online banking or to send the instruction to your Bank.
 You will also need to download a Gift Aid Declaration if you are a tax-payer as the parish can reclaim the tax you have paid so increasing your donation by a further 25%.
 The form can be completed and submitted electronically.
-Alternatively a form can be requested from the [email protected] and returned by post.
+Alternatively a form can be requested from our gift aid secretary [email protected] and returned by post.

 If you currently give by standing order and wish to increase the amount this can be done via your online banking or by contacting your Bank direct.
 We recommend this is done annually.